 Nebraska Sandhills cattle-ranching family,

-where she attended a two-room country school
+where she attended a one-room country school

-and took her first - and only ever - piano lessons.
+and took her first - and only, ever - piano lessons.

-She studied classical voice at Nebraska Wesleyan University,
+at Nebraska Wesleyan University,

 graduating in 2003.

 where she is adjunct faculty at Drake University

 and lives with her husband, physicist and author Dr. Aaron Santos.